mbukowicz/mbukowicz.github.io/_posts/2020-07-26-replication-in-kafka.md

 a bit easier as it reduces the number of moving parts (write and read operations are performed on the same broker).

-On the other hand, it could make sense to take advantage of data locality and fetch messages from a follower:
+On the other hand, it could make sense to fetch messages from a follower:

 <img src="/images/replication-in-kafka/consumers-read-from-follower.png"
 title="Consumer read from follower" style="clear: both;" />

-So if a consumer and a follower reside in the same datacenter then this could potentially help us reduce latency.
+So if a consumer and a follower reside in the same datacenter then this could potentially help us reduce expensive cross-datacenter communication.

 Fortunately, it recently became also possible to
 [read messages from a follower](https://cwiki.apache.org/confluence/display/KAFKA/KIP-392%3A+Allow+consumers+to+fetch+from+closest+replica).
 David Arthur from